omics-datascience/BioAPI/README.md

   - Content: The response you get is a dictionary where the genes are the keys and the values are a list of all the related drug information
     - `pharmgkb_id`: Identifier assigned to this drug label by PharmGKB
     - `name`: Name assigned to the label by PharmGKB
-    - `source`: The source that originally authored the label (e.g. FDA, EMA)
+    - `source`: The source that originally authored the label.
+Valid options are `EMA`, `FDA`, `HCSC` or `PMDA`.
+For a detailed description of each value, review the [PharmGKB documentation](https://www.pharmgkb.org/page/drugLabelLegend#drug-label-sources)
     - `biomarker_flag`: `On` if drug in this label appears on the FDA Biomarker list; `Off (Formerly On)` if the label was on the FDA Biomarker list at one time; `Off (Never On)` if the label was never listed on the FDA Biomarker list (to PharmGKB's knowledge)
-    - `testing_level`:  PGx testing level as annotated by PharmGKB based on definitions at <https://www.pharmgkb.org/page/drugLabelLegend>
+    - `testing_level`:  PGx testing level as annotated by PharmGKB.
+Possible values are: `Testing Required`, `Testing Recommended`, `Actionable PGx`, `Informative PGx` or `Criteria Not Met`.
+For a detailed description of each value, review the [PharmGKB documentation](https://www.pharmgkb.org/page/drugLabelLegend).
     - `chemicals`: Related chemicals
     - `genes`: List of related genes
     - `variants_haplotypes`: Related variants and/or haplotypes